SamuelHLewis/TEAnnotator/README.md

 ```bash
 python3 TEAnnotator.py -i input.fas
 ```
-TEAnnotator accepts the following arguments (all of which have defaults already set):
+TEAnnotator accepts the following additional arguments (all of which have defaults already set):

--i (input fasta file)

 -c (number of cores)